top of page

 moments of curiosity and wonder are what keep me inspired every day.
 Now based in lovely San Diego, I’m excited to keep sharing my passion for the earth with the Rad Roots community!

-Ms. Nardos
+Ms. Hailey

 Westie Hawk Nature School Teacher

-Ms. Victoria
+Ms. Lucia

 Subscribe Form